VagnerMachado/Angular-Course/README.md

 both are equivalent and they can be useful to create the files for a new component

 - file spec.ts are files needed for automated testing.

+# Notes

+- zone.js : Angualr uses this under the hood to listen to the application changes so components are updated.
+Programmers do not need to interact with that zone.js as Angular takes care of refreshes / application state.

+  - Broadly, sets zones around the app and monitor for changes

+- There is another mechanism to update the the state: Signals.
+This requires signal intruction and code.
+See usage in the User Component.
+A signal is an object that stores a values.
+Angular manages the subscription the the signals to get notified about changes.
+  - This allows for the more fine grained and not zone based updates.
+  - When using signals you also have to use 'computed' for dyanmic calculations with signal getters.
+See User Component for details.